manivsbh/scaler-woolf-ecommerce-project/report.md

 *   **Cart & Checkout:**
     *   **Add to Cart:** Users must be able to add products to their shopping cart, specifying the desired quantity.
 If a product already exists in the cart, its quantity should be updated.
     *   **Cart Review:** Users should be able to view the contents of their shopping cart, including a list of selected items, their quantities, individual prices, and the calculated total price.
     *   **Checkout:** The system must provide a seamless process to finalize a purchase.
 This involves converting the contents of the user's cart into a formal order, capturing the total amount, and clearing the cart.
-An **SMS notification via Vonage** will be sent upon successful order creation.
+An **SMS notification via Vonage, handled asynchronously**, will be sent upon successful order creation.
 *   **Order Management:**
     *   **Order Confirmation:** After a successful purchase, users should receive an order confirmation.
 The system should record all details of the order, including items purchased, quantities, prices, and the total amount.
     *   **Order History:** Authenticated users must be able to view a list of all their past orders, providing a historical record of their purchases.